 Americans want a better future — and better tools to build it.

-We’re building a pro-innovation, pro-community movement to modernize how Americans move, work, and live.
+We’re building a pro-innovation movement to modernize how Americans move, work, and live.

 There is a quiet majority that believes in progress.